Muhammad1293/Gardening-Care-App/README.md

 A Web-Based Gardening Care Application developed as part of our BS-IT Final Year Project (Virtual University of Pakistan).
 This project helps gardeners, homeowners, and supervisors manage their gardens effectively through plant tracking, personalized care recommendations, and an interactive plant database.

-👥 Team Collaboration

-This project was completed with the collaboration of my teammate Mehak.
-We worked together on analysis, design, development, and testing, strictly following our SRS Document, Design Diagrams, and the VU Process Model (Hybrid Waterfall + Spiral).

 🚀 Features

 ✅ User Registration & Profile Management – Manage personal information, gardening preferences, and roles (Gardener, Supervisor, Homeowner, Admin).